• Menu

 However, the immune system is not depressed ALL the time, only at specific times.

 Because of the suppression, they tell pregnant women not to to eat Sushi, Deli Meats or soft cheeses (or Beef Jerky).
-Since your immune system might not be able to fight bacteria as easily, you’re more likely to get sick.
-Also, if you do get REALLY sick it can affect you and/or the baby.
+Since your immune system might not be able to fight bacteria as easily, you’re more likely to get sick, and in some cases sicken their fetus.

 If having information like this is helpful for you — I totally recommend this prenatal class.
 In just a few hours I guarantee you’ll be prepared for your confident birth!